What Is Juice Jacking?

 Use Secure Charging Stations

 Some public charging stations offer “charging only” cables that do not allow data transfer.
-If you need to use a public charging station, look for these safer options and avoid plugging directly into any USB ports.
+If you need to use a public charging station, look for these safer options and avoid plugging into USB ports.

 Update Your Device Software